-Hong Kong: Finance Minister P Chidambaram on Tuesday said the government's restrictive policy on gold is aimed at moderating imports and increasing its supply by defreezing idle domestic stock.
+Hong Kong: Finance Minister P Chidambaram has said the government's restrictive policy on gold is aimed at moderating imports and increasing its supply by defreezing idle domestic stock.

 "I only hope import of gold moderates.
 We do not have to spend so much foreign exchange to import gold," he told reporters when asked about the reasons for hiking import duty on gold from 4 percent to 6 percent.